How to Prepare for the ACT Math Test

 FAQs: ACT Math Preparation

-Preparing for ACT Math doesn’t have to be so intimidating.
+Preparing for the ACT Math section doesn’t have to be so intimidating.
 If you still have questions, check out these answers.

 Studying with your calculator is okay, mainly because you'll have access to it on test day.
-Feel free to use your calculator as you take practice tests.
-However, it's probably best to ensure your calculator is ACT-approved first
+Feel free to use your calculator as you solve questions or take ACT Math practice tests.
+However, it's probably in your best interest to ensure your calculator is ACT-approved first

 2. Why Isn’t My ACT Math Score Improving?

-Seeing your score unchanged even after hours of studying can be stressful for students.
+Seeing your ACT score unchanged even after hours of studying can be stressful for students.
 However, there are many things within your control you can do to improve your ACT score.
-Ensure you’re:

 • Learning from your past mistakes